-The LuaCOM API is divided in two parts: the Lua API and the C/C++ API.
+The standard API is further divided in to classes: the Lua API and the C/C++ API.
 The C/C++ API is used primarily for initialization of the library and for low-level construction of LuaCOM objects.
+It is declared in the header file luacomb.
 The Lua API permits Lua programs to access all the functionality of LuaCOM.
-All the API is accessible as functions inside a global table named luacom; hereafter these functions will be called LuaCOM methods1.
+It is implemented as a set of functions inside a global table named luacom; hereafter these functions will be called LuaCOM methods1.
+This table is created and populated when the C/C++ API function luacom_open is called.
+Notice that the extended API lies in a different table, called luacomE.
 Below there is summary of the LuaCOM API.
-Detailed information on these methods is available in chapter 5.
+Detailed information on these methods is available in chapter 6.